KorAP/Kalamar-Plugin-ExternalResources/README.md

 ## Running

 The binary can be started without prerequisites.
 The `templates` folder has to be kept in the root directory.
+A `db` folder contains the database.

 Registration of the plugin in Kalamar is not yet officially supported - but it works by passing the JSON blob generated at `/plugin.json`